yinsee/REB-Boilerplate/README.md

-#React + Bootstrap + Electron boilerplate#
+# React + Bootstrap + Electron boilerplate
+Skip the trouble of setting up all-over again by just downloading this template and run `npm install` to install the dependencies.

 by yinsee@3b.my

-##Built-in scripts##
-- Compile executable:
-npm run electron-build
+# Built-in scripts

-- Test dev in Electron:
+- Test your development in Electron:
+`npm run electron-test`

+- Compile app and Package in to executable:
-npm run electron-test
+`npm run electron-build`